Toyota Tundra: Assembly

-The second-generation Tundra was initially assembled at two different United States locations, the original Princeton, Indiana, plant supplemented by a newly built San Antonio, Texas, plant.
-Combined, the two plants give Toyota a maximum capacity to produce 300,000 Tundra units annually or 100,000 units from the Indiana plant and another 200,000 units from the Texas plant.
+The second-generation Tundra was initially assembled at two different United States locations—the original Princeton, Indiana, plant supplemented by a newly built San Antonio, Texas, plant.
+Combined, the two plants gave Toyota a maximum capacity to produce 300,000 Tundra units annually or 100,000 units from the Indiana plant and another 200,000 units from the Texas plant.
 When designing the Texas plant, Toyota arranged for 21 key Tundra suppliers to set up factories on the same site to avoid logistical issues.
-However, those suppliers are more vulnerable to a market downturn.
+However, those suppliers were more vulnerable to a market downturn.
 Toyota also included a $9 million health care facility to serve workers and their dependents.

-The Tundra has 75% North American parts content.
+The Tundra had 75% North American parts content.

 In the second quarter of 2008, Toyota moved all Tundra production to the Texas plant.
-All Tundra engines and transmissions are built in the United States.
+All Tundra engines and transmissions were built in the United States.
 As sales fell in 2008, production of the Tundra at San Antonio stopped for three months.